karajensen/shader-editor/readme.txt

 - Basic scene lighting:
-	- Rendering light color, specular and attenuation
+	- Specular and attenuation same on both
 	- Sending multiple lights

 - Adding bump as mesh paramter and rendering